josefs/Gradualizer/README.md

 That being said, pull requests are most welcome!

-A work-in-progress manual is located in in the [wiki](https://github.com/josefs/Gradualizer/wiki).
+A work-in-progress manual is located on the [wiki](https://github.com/josefs/Gradualizer/wiki).

 For a non-exhaustive list of known problems, see [test/known_problems/](test/known_problems/).